OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/log-analytics/log-analytics-service-fabric.md

          Write-Debug ("ID: $id Provider: $provider ExpectedTable $expectedTable ActualTable $table") if ( ($table -eq $null) -or ($table -eq ""))
          {
              Write-Warning ("$id No configuration found for $provider.
-Configure Azure diagnostics toowrite too$expectedTable.")
+Configure Azure diagnostics to write to $expectedTable.")
          }
          elseif ( $table -ne $expectedTable )
          {
-             Write-Warning ("$id $provider events are being written too$table instead of WAD$expectedTable.
+             Write-Warning ("$id $provider events are being written to $table instead of WAD$expectedTable.
 Events will not be collected by Log Analytics")
          }
          else
          {
-             Write-Verbose "$id $provider events are being written tooWAD$expectedTable (Correct configuration.)"
+             Write-Verbose "$id $provider events are being written to WAD$expectedTable (Correct configuration.)"
          }
  }